joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 chest.
 A lot of people complain about the pain of getting a chest tube inserted, but I don't remember feeling this one at all.
 That changed, however, when they turned on the suction.
-With the suction on, my lung started to reinflate, and I became incredibly uncomfortable.
+With the suction on, my lung started to reinflate, and it was...let's say uncomfortable.
 Although the point of the chest tube is to get your lung inflated so you can breathe again, when they turned the suction I had an overwhelming sensation of being unable to breathe at all.
 Even when the nurses put the suction on the lowest setting, I felt like a